Andrew-Ih/Portfolio_website/README.md

         3. LinkedIn
         4. Email contact

-    - Designed to fit any screen size, from a full size monitor to your mobile phone
+    - Designed to fit any screen size, from a full size monitor to your phone

 view on web: https://andrew-ih.github.io/Portfolio_website/